MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 ## Modify a flow on the Power Virtual Agents authoring canvas

-Using the node's context menu, you will see the following options to manage the flow in your dialog:
+Using the node's context menu, you'll see the following options to manage the flow in your dialog:

 :::image type="content" source="media/advanced-flow/advanced-flow-nodemanage.png" alt-text="Modify flow from the authoring canvas.":::